Anomaly Detection based on Markov Data: A Statistical Depth Approach: Background and Preliminaries

 Given the lack of any ``natural order'' on $\mathbb{R}^d$ when $d\geq2$, the notion of \textit{statistical depth} allows to define a center-outward ordering of points in the support of a probability distribution $P$ on $\mathbb{R}^d$ and, as a result, to extend the notions of order and (signed) rank statistics to multivariate data, see \cite{Mosler13}.
-By \textit{depth function} relative to $P$ is meant a function that determines the centrality of any point $x\in \mathbb{R}^d$ with respect to the probability measure $P$, that is to say any bounded non-negative Borel-measurable function $D_P:\mathbb{R}^d\rightarrow \mathbb{R}_+$ such that the points $x\in \mathbb{R}^d$ near the 'center' of the mass are the deepest, \textit{i.e.} such that $D_P(x)$ is among the highest values taken by the depth function. $D_P$ thus enables us to define a preorder for multivariate points $x \in \mathbb{R}^d$.
+By \textit{depth function} relative to $P$ is meant a function that determines the centrality of any point $x\in \mathbb{R}^d$ with respect to the probability measure $P$, that is to say any bounded non-negative Borel-measurable function $D_P:\mathbb{R}^d\rightarrow \mathbb{R}_+$ such that the points $x\in \mathbb{R}^d$ near the 'center' of the mass are the deepest (\textit{i.e.} such that $D_P(x)$ is among the highest values taken by the function).
+The depth $D_P$ thus enables us to define a preorder for multivariate points $x \in \mathbb{R}^d$.
 Originally introduced in the seminal contribution \cite{Tukey1975}, the \textit{half-space depth} of $x$ in $\mathbb{R}^d$ relative to $P$ is the minimum of the measure $P(\mathcal{H})$ taken over all closed half-spaces $\mathcal{H}\subset \mathbb{R}^d$ such that $x\in \mathcal{H}$.
-Many alternatives have been developed, see \textit{e.g.} \cite{Liu1990}, \cite{koshevoy1997}, \cite{Chaudhuri}, \cite{OJA1983}, \cite{Vardi1423} or \cite{chernozhukov2017} among others.
-Refer to \ref{subsec:depth_supp} in the Supplementary Material for a list of popular statistical depths for multivariate distributions and a discussion about computational issues.
+Many alternatives have been developed, see \textit{e.g.} \cite{Liu1990}, \cite{LiuModarres2011}, \cite{mozharovskyi2022anomaly}, \cite{CuevasFraiman2009} or \cite{chernozhukov2017} among others.
+Refer to \ref{subsec:depth_supp} in the Appendix for a list of popular statistical depths for multivariate distributions and a discussion about computational issues.
 In \cite{ZuoSerfling00}, an axiomatic nomenclature of statistical depths has been devised, providing a systematic way of comparing their merits and drawbacks.
-Precisely, the four properties below should be ideally satisfied for any distribution on $\mathbb{R}^d$ (see \cite{Dyckerhoff04} and \cite{Mosler13} for a different, though statistically equivalent, formulation).
+Precisely, the four properties below should be ideally satisfied for any distribution on $\mathbb{R}^d$.